fayaaz/oxehealth-python-tf-test/README.md

 ## Quick start

 Install docker and docker-compose-v2
+Create the .env file and add your credentials if needed `touch .env`

 Build the containers locally to get started
 `docker compose build`

 Run opentofu plan